 After lunch, opt for a piece of sugarless gum.
 Not only will it keep your teeth healthy, but it will also give you fresh breath.

-To learn how chewing gum could be affecting your oral health, schedule a visit to your local dentist in Portsmouth, NH, or Newbury Port, MA.
+To learn how chewing gum could be affecting your oral health, schedule a visit to your local dentist in Salem, NH, or Newburyport, MA.
 The knowledgeable staff here at Dr. Paul Mathew’s office will help you achieve the smile you’ve always wanted!